zgcrowno/Captain-s-Log/Projects.gmx/README.txt

 different.
 It doesn't feel any different, actually (It really ramps up my respect for Hudson, Cave, Treasure and the other greats.
 Such attention to detail!).
 The fact that I HAVE to do it is kind of a drag, but I do HAVE to do it, so what's the point in complaining?
 If life's on rails, you might as well make a ride of it."

 "Captain's Log > WHOOOOOOO!
 What a rush!
 That's the difference between a save-scum and a roguelike right there, fuck!
-I gotta admit, though, that turnip made some good points.
+My first assessment was mostly on point (this is almost identical to the environs I cut my teeth on), but I am a little shakier than usual.
+Maybe it's because we got some wounded in the turbulence (I'm used to running solo, and the thought of relying on and being relied upon by others messes with you a bit).
+Or maybe it's because that Tip made some good points.
 I'd be lying if I said I wasn't tempted to switch sides or at least hear the dude out.
 But that sort of decision's outside of my pay-range.
 I'd probably make the wrong one anyway.
 Better to leave these things to the professionals.
 'Let the flyers fly and the criers cri!'.
-I heard that in an environ once; can't help but find it appropriate."
+I heard that in an environ once; can't help but find it appropriate.
+That philosophy's gotten me this far; let's see where it takes me next."

+Mission 2 (Rumors): "Captain's Log > Word from the top is we're doing good.
+REALLY GOOD.
+So good in fact that the Tips are getting careless, attacking our facilities with little to no planning.
+We should all be psyched, but there's been some lower-level dissatisfaction with the way we've been running our side of the war...with the sorts of prisoners we've been taking and the reasons we've been taking them.
+My bosses have been quick to dispel these rumors, but when I look around, I can tell that a good lot of my crew don't want to be here.
+Do I?
+I've been thinking more about that Tip transmission, about the sort of work we've been doing, the questions we haven't been asking until now...But the brass didn't just WIND UP there.
+They're there because they've got the chops to make these sorts of decisions.
+We're here because we've got the chops to carry them out.
+At least that's what I tell myself...The shakes are setting in earlier now, prior to the fight and flight even.
+I threw out a line to some of my old contacts for a bit of the Pam, but none bit.
+I'm sure they're just busy.
+With the war on, everyone needs a pick-me-up or a pull-me-down.
+I'm sure they're doing a hell of a lot better than I am.
+I'm sure of it."

+"Captain's Log > There it is--that old aggression.
+There's that twitch-perfection that caught the brass' attention in the first place.
+I don't know why it took me this long to realize what I've been doing wrong.
+I've been so in my head about the rightness/wrongness of what we're doing here that I forgot one's head is the last place they should be when their hand's on the stick.
+In my environs, I never once thought of the enemy as anything more than a moving target; I never thought at all, actually.
+In the time it takes to think, you can react twofold, and if the enemy's not following that same strategy, you've already won.
+And winning feels good.
+Not later, when you think back on it, but then; right there; in that moment; when the hull starts to glow, and you know it's only a matter of time.
+If you can't join 'em, beat 'em.
+And take some fucking pleasure in it."